arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/typeclasses/functor/README.md

 #### lift

-Lift a function to the Functor context so it can be applied over values of the implementing datatype
+Lift a function to the Functor context so it can be applied over values of the implementing datatype.

 `fun <A, B> lift(f: (A) -> B): (Kind<F, A>) -> Kind<F, B>`